Chapter 16 : Changed

 I made a move to get past him again, but he was not only quicker than me, but also considerably stronger and he didn’t even move an inch when I tried to push past him.

-‘Get out of my way,’ I screeched at him again, trying to push past him once more, but failing miserably.
+‘Get out of my way,’ I screeched at him again, trying to push past him once more, but failing miserably as he barely moved an inch.

 ‘Not until you tell me what you’re problem is,’ he hissed back at me through clenched teeth, his voice low.
 He leaned forward as he spoke, looking furiously at me and it was only then that I realised how close he was to me.
 Or how close I was to him.
 There were mere centimetres between us and the thought made me very uncomfortable.